• About Flourish Clinic

 CIRS vs. Mold Allergy: What’s the Difference?

 A mold allergy typically triggers a histamine-based response: sneezing, coughing, itchy eyes.
 It’s usually seasonal or tied to visible mold.
-Mold allergies are an IgE mediated response.
-Meaning that your adaptive immune system is reacting to the mold.
-This will generally be diagnosed by an allergist.
+It will go away when your child is away from the source of mold, and can be controlled by antihistamines.

 This leads to long-term issues in the nervous, endocrine, and immune systems—including poor memory, growth delays, hormonal imbalance, and immune dysfunction.